- Prerequisites

 - For this example, three devices and two customers who own these devices have been created.
 Alarms have also been triggered on some of the devices.
 You'll need to do the same — otherwise, the device and alarm tables in your report will appear empty.

-- If you're just getting started with the ThingsBoard platform, I recommend first reviewing the Getting Started Guide with ThingsBoard Professional Edition.
+- If you're just getting started with the ThingsBoard platform, it is recommended that you first review the Getting Started Guide with ThingsBoard Professional Edition.

 Step 1.
 Create the report template